Pavani1991/HTMLToMDConvertor/README.md

 This application takes a .html file as input, parses `table` content and generates a .md file in the given path by the user. this application also supports italic, bold and italic-bold formats.

+## Dependencies:
+Maven and Java has to be installed

 ## instructions to run the application
 Run below command to generate the jar: